workflow-edv/webdesk-angular-app-sample/README.md

 # Webdesk Websdk Angular App

 This project is an Angular implementation for use of Webdesk's Websdks.

-The user can login to an specific Webdesk's instance using webdesk-tools-websdk and then switch his booking status from Attendant/Absent with webdesk-ta-websdk.
-These cases represent a basic implementation of Webdesk's websdks on an third'party application.
+The user can login to an specific Webdesk's instance using `webdesk-tools-websdk` and then switch his booking status from Attendant/Absent with `webdesk-ta-websdk`.
+These cases represent a basic implementation of Webdesk's websdks on an third party application.

 ## How to run the app